jones937/libwiki/README.md

 ## Getting Started

-* Download enwiki-20210501-pages-articles.xml.bz2 from https://dumps.wikimedia.your.org/backup-index.html
+* Download enwiki-XXXXXXXX-pages-articles.xml.bz2 (or your language version) from https://dumps.wikimedia.your.org/backup-index.html
-* Unbzip2 enwiki-20210501-pages-articles.xml.bz2
+* Unbzip2 enwiki-XXXXXXXX-pages-articles.xml.bz2
 * Run perl
-  * $ perl sample1_main.pl enwiki-20210501-pages-articles.xml
+  * $ perl sample1_main.pl enwiki-XXXXXXXX-pages-articles.xml

 ## How to create your own perl program
 * Include 'libwiki.pl' from your .pl